Yixi-Rao/Comp1110-ass1/README.md

 student's work entirely if: a) they gave you permission to do so, and
 b) you acknowledged that you had done so.
-Notice, however, that if you were to do this you would have no original contribution and so would recieve no marks for the assigment (but you would not have broken any rules either).
+Notice, however, that if you were to do this you would have no original contribution and so would receive no marks for the assignment (but you would not have broken any rules either).

 ## Evaluation Criteria